gwisk/gradguide/README.md

 1. Do well in your classes and go to office hours.
 At the beginning, I mentioned GPA is not the most important part of the application.
-    This is still true here, but all things equal, you want to ensure you do the best you can in your major classes.
-If you've had a bad semester, it's absolutely not the end.
-I had a very tough time in my first three semesters, and demonstrated an upward trend after that in my application!
+    This is still true, but all things equal, you want to ensure you do the best you can in your major classes.
+If you've had a bad semester, it's not the end.
+I had a very tough time in my first three semesters, and demonstrated an upward trend after that in my application.
 Showing an upward trend demonstrates to the admissions committee your tenacity and your ability to do well.

     Go to office hours as well, for any reason: if you have questions